 But in the City of Bones, enemies & friends are not who they seem and trusting the wrong person can be deadly.

 If Mila fails she will never speak again and her bones may be added to the wasteland.

-I have mixed feelings on this book.
-On the one hand the writing is really quite good.
-The characters are likeable.
+I have mixed feelings about this book.
+On the one hand, the writing is really quite good.
+The characters are likable.
 The world is interesting.
 There’s some fun diversity in the characters.
 It concludes (no cliffie), and I see lots of room for expansion in future books.
-Plus, we have gnomes as main character, without it being all cutsie-cutsie!
-So, on that one hand I really enjoyed it.
+Plus, we have gnomes as main characters without it being all cutsie-cutsie!
+So, on that one hand, I really enjoyed it.

 I liked the book enough to read the sample of book two at the end (something I don’t usually bother with) and am interested in continuing the series.
-I liked Kaii a lot, as a character, and am interested to see what happens to him.
+I liked Kaii a lot as a character, and I am interested to see what happens to him.